BlockstreamResearch/bip-frost-dkg/README.md

 # f(x) = a[0] + ... + a[t] * x^n
 Polynomial = List[Scalar]

-# Evaluates polynomial f at x
+# Evaluates polynomial f at x != 0
-def polynomial_evaluate(f: Polynomial, x: Scalar) -> Scalar: value = 0
+def polynomial_evaluate(f: Polynomial, x: Scalar) -> Scalar:
+   # From a mathematical point of view, there's nothing wrong with evaluating
+   # at position 0.
+But if we try this in a DKG, we may have a catastrophic
+   # bug, because we'd compute the implicit secret.
+   assert x != 0

+   value = 0
    # Reverse coefficients to compute evaluation via Horner's method
    for coeff in f[::-1]: